Mark Hatfield: National

 In 1970, with Senator George McGovern (D-South Dakota), he co-sponsored the McGovern-Hatfield Amendment, which called for a complete withdrawal of U.S. troops from Vietnam.
-In 1973 he explained to the Eugene Register-Guard his "Neighborhood Government Act" which he repeatedly introduced in congress.
+In 1973 he explained to the Eugene Register-Guard his "Neighborhood Government Act," which he repeatedly introduced in Congress.
 It would have permitted Americans to divert their personal federal tax money from Washington to their local community.
 He explained that his long-term goal was to have all social services provided at the neighborhood level.

+Hatfield appeared alongside Frank Church, Charles Goodell, Harold Hughes, and George McGovern on a bipartisan broadcast concerning the Vietnam War on May 12, 1970.
+The broadcast specifically concerned the McGovern-Hatfield Amendment, and was primarily for the purpose of promoting it.
+The Amendment had not yet reached the Senate, where it eventually failed on September 1 of the same year.
+The Senators primarily discussed issues of the Constitution in relation to the war, as Senator McGovern began with, "There is no way under the Constitution by which the Congress of the United States could act either to continue this war or to end it, except by a decision on whether we will appropriate funds to finance the war."

 In 1981, Hatfield served as the chairman of the Congressional Joint Committee on Presidential Inaugurations, overseeing the first inauguration of Ronald Reagan in January of that year.

 On December 2, 1981, Hatfield was one of four senators to vote against an amendment to President Reagan's MX missiles proposal that would divert the silo system by $334 million as well as earmark further research for other methods that would allow giant missiles to be based.
 The vote was seen as a rebuff of the Reagan administration.

 In the 1980s, Hatfield co-sponsored nuclear freeze legislation with Senator Edward M. Kennedy, as well as co-authoring a book on the topic.
 He also advocated for the closure of the N-Reactor at the Hanford Nuclear Site in the 1980s, though he was a supporter of nuclear fusion programs.
 The N-Reactor was used for producing weapons grade plutonium while producing electricity.